-- Logging Interval I (base of casing to 346 mbsf) is characterized by high resistivity (up to 100Ω m) and monotonous FMS and UBI images and corresponds to the massive ponded lava. - Logging Interval II (346-532 mbsf) is marked by a sharp increase in NGR log values, variable geophysical properties, and distinctive electrical and acoustic images that indicate the presence of pillow lavas intercalated with sheet and massive flows and hyaloclastites. - Logging Interval III (532-920 mbsf) was identified during Leg 206 down to 752 mbsf by a decrease in the range of variation of physical properties and electrical images that agree with the petrological interpretation of this zone as a sequence of massive and sheet flows.
-In the section drilled during Expedition 309, this interval has moderate resistivity values (commonly between 10 and 100 Ω m) with very high, short-wavelength frequency variability.
+- Logging Interval I (base of casing to 346 mbsf) is characterized by high resistivity (up to $100 \, \Omega \, m$ ) and monotonous FMS and UBI images and corresponds to the massive ponded lava. - Logging Interval II (346-532 mbsf) is marked by a sharp increase in natural gamma ray log values, variable geophysical properties, and distinctive electrical and acoustic images that indicate the presence of pillow lavas intercalated with sheet and massive flows and hyaloclastites. - Logging Interval III (532-920 mbsf) was identified during Leg 206 to 752 mbsf by a decrease in the range of variation of physical properties and electrical images that agree with the petrological interpretation of this zone as a sequence of massive and sheet flows.
+In the section drilled during Expedition 309, this interval has moderate resistivity values (commonly between 10 and 100 $\Omega$ -m) with very high, short-wavelength frequency variability.
 Natural radioactivity is highly variable in this interval but is usually >2 gAPI.
-Intervals of high natural radioactivity (>8 gAPI) are present between 770 and 774, 784 and 796, and 842 and 878 mbsf.
+Intervals of high natural radioactivity (>8 gAPI) are present at 770-774, 784-796, and 842-878 mbsf.
 An extremely high value (37 gAPI) of natural radioactivity is recorded at 886 mbsf.
-Between 785 and 843 and 853 and 920 mbsf, electrical resistivity increases with depth from 8.6 to 770 Ω m and 9.1 to 106 Ω m, respectively.
-Similar trends are recorded with the FMS-sonic tool where compressional velocities increase from 4 km/ s to up to 6 km/s.
-Logging interval III is characterized by alternating layers of thin flows, breccias, and massive units.
+At 785-843 and 853-920 mbsf, electrical resistivity increases with depth from 8.6 to 770 $\Omega$ -m and 9.1 to 106 $\Omega$ -m, respectively.
+Similar trends are recorded with the FMS-sonic tool where compressional velocities increase from 4 to up to 6 km/s.
+Logging Interval III is characterized by alternating layers of thin flows, breccias, and massive units.

 - Logging Interval IV extends from 920 to 1061 mbsf.
 This interval is characterized by long-wavelength, large-amplitude resistivity variations.
 Within this interval, low-resistivity zones are generally associated with high natural radioactivity values.
-The lowest resistivity values are recorded between 919 and 927, 1028 and 1032, and 1047 and 1054 mbsf.
+The lowest resistivity values are recorded at 919-927, 1028-1032, and 1047-1054 mbsf.
 The interval between 919 and 927 mbsf shows perturbations in the temperature profile that may indicate a highly fractured or faulted zone where fluids are circulating.
 The interval 1028-1032 mbsf is associated with an increase in the natural radioactivity and can confidently be correlated with the mineralized volcanic breccia (Cores 309-1256D-122R through 123R; Unit 1256D-42).
-Logging interval IV coincides with volcanic breccias interbedded within sheet flows as described in cores. - Logging Interval V extends from 1061 mbsf to the bottom of the hole and corresponds to the sheeted intrusives.
-This interval is characterized by high electrical resistivities (generally >100 Ω·m) up to 2500 Ω·m at 1161 mbsf.
+Logging Interval IV coincides with volcanic breccias interbedded within sheet flows as described in cores. - Logging Interval V extends from 1061 mbsf to the bottom of the hole and corresponds to the sheeted intrusives.
+This interval is characterized by high electrical resistivities (generally >100 Ωm) as high as 2500 Ωm at 1161 mbsf.
 Furthermore, extremely low (<2 gAPI) and constant natural radioactivity is recorded in this interval.
 Below 1028 mbsf, P-wave values increase and velocities higher than 6 km/s become common.
-In this interval, density is generally in the range 2.8-2.9 g/cm3.
+In this interval, density is generally in the range 2.8-2.9 g/cm.
 FMS and UBI images show the common presence of subvertical, highly conductive features that dip steeply (~80°-85°) to the northeast and are interpreted to be dike margins.
 These regions have abundant horizontal fractures and veins.